PhotonChaos/FrostbourneSurvivors/README.md

 | 4               | Pickups                                                    |
 | 9               | Objects which should be deleted when they go out of bounds |

+## Structures
+### Attack Specification
+This is used to tell a Player the important info about an attack
+- Cooldown: float
+  - Cooldown in seconds
+- Mana: int
+  - -1 if it's an X spell
+  - Mana cost per usage of the spell
+- Warmup: float
+  - Build-up time before a spell casts
+  - Should this be a thing?
+Maybe just used sparingly.
+- Attack asset location
+  - This specification needs to tell the player which scene it should spawn to start the attack

+## Attack Class
+This class goes on the root node for the scene with the actual attack logic.
+Each attack extends the Attack base class.
+Maybe could go with a generic base if there's a lot of similar attacks.

+The constructor has the following parameters:
+- Direction: Vector2
+  - The direction the player is facing
+  - Usually faces towards the mouse, but also works for controller support
+- List of modifiers?

 # Credits
 - ClariseTG, for the Remagica TTRPG this game is based on